Jump to section

 These types of leaders (much like elite athletes) tend to operate at their peak performance because they enjoy the process, continually push themselves and their teams forward, and aren’t afraid of occasionally losing.
 They recognize that leadership is a lifelong learning process and mistakes are optimal opportunities to better ourselves and our decision-making skills.

-- Establish a weekly brainstorming meeting with yourself — push yourself toward less traditional ways of thinking.
+- Establish a weekly creative brainstorming meeting with yourself — push yourself toward less traditional ways of thinking.

 - Find a challenging pursuit that feels meaningful but not important enough that failure cannot be tolerated.
+Looking failure in the eye is great practice for learning how to be brave.

 - Seek new solutions to problems as opposed to leaning on the ones you typically turn to.